 The National Highway Traffic Safety Administration (NHTSA) has opened an investigation this week into Tesla’s “Full Self-Driving” (FSD) system after the electric car maker reported four crashes, including one that killed a pedestrian.

-According to an Associated Press news report, investigators are looking into the ability of Tesla’s FSD technology to “detect and respond appropriately to reduced roadway visibility conditions, and if so, the contributing circumstances for these crashes.”
+According to an Associated Press news report, investigators are investigating Tesla’s FSD technology’s ability to “detect and respond appropriately to reduced roadway visibility conditions, and if so, the contributing circumstances for these crashes.”

 The probe covers about 2.4 million Tesla vehicles between the 2016 and 2024 model years.
 The crashes reportedly occurred after Tesla vehicles entered areas of low visibility, including sun glare, fog, and airborne dust.